joaobxavier/learn_metabolic_rewiring_matlab/README.md

 <b>extractSpectraAndIntegrate(csvDataDir, outputSpectraDir)</b>
-detifies peaks in the total ion chromatogram, extract their spectra and integrates the peaks to make a peak area table.
+detects peaks in the total ion chromatogram, extract their spectra and integrates the peaks to make a peak area table.

+<b>scaleGcmsPeaks</b>
+This is a script, not a function.
+Therefore, it doesn't have input arguments.
+Loads the peak areas table, scales each sample using a mixed effects model, does a PCA to compare the data before and after scalling, then uses another mixed effects model to calculate the log-2 fold change of each peak detected.
+Saves the result as a table in a new directory 'folds'.